 Finding Your Way Through EFA (Education Funding Agency) Funding

-IKO can assist with both the Condition Improvement Fund (CIF) bids or highlighting the need for a school grant through School Condition Allocations (SCA), by offering a free school roof condition survey.
+IKO can assist with both CIF bids and SCA funding by highlighting the need for a school grant through a free school roof condition survey.

 What is the Condition Improvement Fund (CIF)?